yuqi-lou-22/Yuqi_Lou_IBM_AHP/README.md

 ### Previewing R-Markdown file
 **Issues have been encountered during previewing R-Markdown Document, therefore a PDF file is also uploaded to this repository, under the name of "IBM_AHP.pdf"**

-## Contributions and Feedback
-This code is produced by Yuqi Lou.